seth-milojevic/chumba-claim-daily/README.md

 `crontab -e`

-2. Add the following to your crontab to execute the script every day at 5am
+2. Add the following to crontab to execute the script every day at 5am

 `0 5 * * * cd /path/to/cloned/repository && cargo run --release`